Personalized guest experience is one of the biggest factors that sets the best spas apart from the rest. Here’s why personalization matters so much.

 A personalized guest experience is one of the best ways to grow customer loyalty and turn new customers into returning ones.

 People have come to want and expect personalized experiences all across sectors and from all kinds of businesses.
 Research has found that:

 - 75% of consumers are more likely to purchase from a company that knows their name and purchase history and recommends products based on their preferences.

-- 33% of consumers who ended their relationship with a company last year did so because the experience wasn’t personalized enough.
+- 33% of consumers who ended their relationship with a company in 2018 did so because the experience wasn’t personalized enough.

 - 72% of customers expect companies to know their purchase history regardless of what method of communication they used.